Fruity Flapjack Recipe

 I don’t know about you, but there’s always requests for snacks in this house, even 10 minutes after having just eaten!
 Since I don’t want to fill the kids up with chocolate and sugar but nothing of substance, I like to keep an eye out for good snack recipes.
-I’ll be honest, I haven’t found that many but this fruity flapjack recipe is always a hit.
+I’ll be honest, I haven’t found that many but these oat bars are always a hit.
 The original recipe is on the Lidl website and is easy and adaptable.
 Today, I’m sharing an apple version with a few wee tweaks.

 Ingredients